Creating authentic, motivated and connected young men

 The panel explores in more depth the three components of the +M model: Authenticity, Motivation and Connectedness.
 We will provide you with key takeaway messages and strategies that you can use in your home.
 Learn about the power of building and setting routines, ways to redirect your son’s negative emotions (such as anger), as well as teaching him about rules and why establishing boundaries create security for us all.

 The webinar has concluded.
 But it’s just the start.
-Did you miss out?
-Drop us a message in the form below.
+Did you miss out and would you like to learn more?
+Visit positivemasculinity.org.au

 Join Dr Ray Swann and a panel of experts in boys’ education in this introductory webinar as they look at how parents and teachers can work together to start the conversation about Positive Masculinity.